uhop/dcl-site/source/_posts/2015-04-06-1-dot-1-3-micro-update.md

 ---

-1.1.3 introduces a check against a wrong type of super (e.g., making a super call for numeric property), adds new CI targets, and fixes a version for `bower`.
+1.1.3 introduces a check against a wrong type of super (e.g., making a super call for numeric property), adds new CI targets, and fixes a version for [bower](http://bower.io/).

 This is a minor release, which can be safely skipped by most users.